 Day 9 - Educational

-Every author works differently, but all authors have a favourite place to write.
+Every author works differently, but all authors have a favorite place to write.
 Why not share this with your readers show them where the magic happens.
 Or you can share some of the background and research you did to help this story come to life.
 Whatever you do, make sure it’s, again, a great and entertaining read for your audience.

 Day 11 - Product information